thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 Christianity, however, is radically different.
 Christianity teaches that salvation is not based on merit but on relationship.
 The relationship with God starts at the very beginning, not at the end, and the assurance of eternal life is given freely, not earned.
-Acceptance comes from the moment you accept Jesus Christ and let Him be your Lord and Savior.
+Acceptance comes from the moment you accept Jesus Christ and let Him be your Lord and Saviour.
 Jesus Christ did not come to simply teach moral lessons or give us a set of guidelines for how to live; He came to provide the way for humans to be reconciled with God.
 The Apostle John writes that *"whoever believes in Him [Jesus] shall not perish but have eternal life"*